MedTechChain/backend/README.md

 ## Run the infrastructure

-In order to run the blockchain infrastructure, go to `dev-tools` repository which has to be present in the parent directory.
+In order to run the blockchain infrastructure, go to `tools` repository which has to be present in the parent directory.
 Then run:

 ```shell
 ./infra-up.sh
 ./cc-deploy.sh
 ```

-Check [dev-tools](https://github.com/MedTechChain/dev-tools) for more instructions regarding running the infrastructure.
+Check [tools](https://github.com/MedTechChain/tools) for more instructions regarding running the infrastructure.